 Star Trek: Excelsior, like Star Trek: Discovery, also would deal with the Khitomr Accords and Praxis afternath from the Klingon side.
 The three classic Klingon charactrs would also deal with the Albino who has just killed their sons in 2289.
 Kang (Michael Ansara) would be the 'Ice Man', a calm cool killer who would be working his way toward finding the Albino and killing him.
 Koloth (William Campbell) was the aristocratic Klingon who sought honourable one-on-one combat to resolve the Albino issue.
 The Albino cared little for honour.
 Finally Kor (John Colicos), also from an aristocratic background like Koloth who lost his son and heir and has no means of producing another (perhaps wife dead or through personal injury it is impossible to father a new heir).
 Kor descends into an alcoholic rage, losing everything in the pursuit of vengeance.
 ST: Excelsior would freature this story as well, putting a face on the Klingons rather than baddie of the week.

 As with Star Trek: Discovery today, Star Trek: Excelsior in the 1990s would have developed the Klingon Empire in more detail than ever before.
 Storylines about the wars in the fragenting Yugoslavia, Georgia and the 'stans regions helped to inform the colony worlds of the Klingon Empire.
 Spock talked of the fall of Kronos from the environmental damage of Praxis' explosion, Admiral Cartwright spoke of Klingons becoming the alien trash of the galaxy; ST: Excelsior helped to flesh out how Praxis caused this, that there was political upheaval in the Empire that ran far deeper than was previously known.
-The Soviet Union-analogy was kept for simplicity and the Empire was depicted as being kept together by fear of Imperial Intelligence and the might of the Red Army-analogous Imperial Klingon Defence Force.
+The Soviet Union-analogy was kept for simplicity and the Empire was depicted as being kept together by fear of Imperial Intelligence and the might of the Red Army-analogous Imperial Klingon Navy.
 As with the novel "Cast No Shadow" by James Swallow, there are occupied territories and colonies that fight against the oppression of the Klingon Empire.
 After Gorkon dies and the explosion of Praxis, this is taken as an opportunity to declare independence.
 Star Trek: Excelsior deals with these colonies and their relationship with the home world, Kronos.

 The Klingons would be flavoured by the political developments in the collapsing Soviet empire and former Warsaw Pact.
 The fear was the Klingons would become the Alien Mercenaries of the Galaxy - a HUGE army for hire with trillions of trained warrior Klingons, with the weapons and the warships to conquer anyone else.
 As with the former Soviet Pacific Fleet in the 1990s, the Klingon fleet would be more interested in getting resources and materials to better their House, not the Empire that had deserted them.
 Why serve a weak female who spouted the words of her dead father when you had the mouths of your family to feed?
 An army that has lost its leadership is at risk of disintergration, drink, drugs and worse.
 Dreadful weapons that are nuclear, biological and chemical are open for sale to the highest bidder.
 A Pandora's Box that once open is impossible to close.